stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 The `signal` member is the set of semaphores to be signalled when the work has completed.

-Each entry in the `wait` table is a semaphore that must be in the signalled state before the work can be performed and the stages(s) of the pipeline to wait on (represented as an integer mask).
+Each entry in the `wait` table consists of:
+* A semaphore that must be signalled before the work can be performed.
+* The stages(s) of the pipeline to wait on (represented as an integer mask).

 We modify the builder to configure the semaphores for a work submission: